ref-xx/My-Blender-Addons/README.md

 # My Custom Blender Addons
-Various blender addons for extra functionality
+Various blender addons for extra functionality by Ref

 Following add-ons are replacing a set of commands with a single one.
 Normally to change object origin, you have to go to edit mode, select a vertex, change 3d cursor to there, then go back to object mode, then set origin to cursor, and reset cursor back to center position. following add-ons make it one click.